 Gallbladder Surgery or Cholecystectomy

 Gallbladder surgery, also known as cholecystectomy, involves the removal of the gallbladder from the body.
-It is one of the most common procedures performed in the United States and represents a simple, curative option for various forms of gallbladder disease – most commonly symptomatic gallstones.
-Gallbladder surgery is almost always performed in a minimally invasive manner.
-This means that four or five small incisions are made in the abdomen versus a large single incision in open surgery.
+It is one of the most common general surgery procedures performed in the United States and represents a simple, curative option for various forms of gallbladder disease – most commonly symptomatic gallstones.

 How a Cholecystectomy Works